 Throughout March, Community School celebrates the joy of reading with Dr. Seuss.
 A calendar of special classroom activities for the month is published with our school newsletter, Quick Notes, in February.

 Held during second semester, these information sessions are opportunities for prospective families to visit Community School, talk with teachers, and learn more about our programs.
 For more details, please visit the Admissions Event page.

 This year’s festival is on May 3 & 4, 2019.

 The Annual Community School Strawberry Festival is one of the Valley’s most popular and well-known events.
 This two-day, family-oriented festival is run entirely by Community School parent volunteers, alumni, and school staff.
 All proceeds benefit Community School.

-Community School students of all ages participate in Arts Festival, which is presented each May.
+Community School students of all ages participate in the Spring Arts Festival, which is presented each May.
 Students display their visual art projects and perform on stage.